FehrIsFair/4790Project/README.md

 ### api.routes.js

 This is how the api routes are configured for the backend.
+Mainly for user auth and character serving.

 ### api.controller.js